buraxta/EncryptionProgram/README.md

 * thanks to nested for loop we determine which character equals within the shuffled list by index
 * for encryption, we replace given value with new characters within this shuffledList
 * for encryption we use this shuffledList as a key, without this list, we can't decryp any part of message

+*this whole logic is created by bro code